perk11/jxl-migrate-cli/README.md

-# jxl-migrate
+# jxl-migrate-cli

-`jxl-migrate` is a simple Python 3 script to convert all applicable image files recursively in a folder to JPEG XL (JXL, `image/jxl`).
+`jxl-migrate-cli` is a Python 3 script to convert all applicable image files recursively in a folder to JPEG XL (JXL, `image/jxl`).
+It is based on [kylxbn/jxl-migrate](https://github.com/kylxbn/jxl-migrate) before it was rewritten to be a GUI program.

 In case the conversion of an image is successful, the original image can be deleted and the JXL file will be all that's left.